Roots: The Saga of an American Family

 Roots: The Saga of an American Family is a 1976 novel written by Alex Haley.
-It tells the story of Kunta Kinte, an 18th-century African, captured as an adolescent, sold into slavery in Africa, and transported to North America; it follows his life and the lives of his descendants in the United States down to Haley.
-The release of the novel, combined with its hugely popular television adaptation, Roots (1977), led to a cultural sensation in the United States.
-The novel spent forty-six weeks on The New York Times Best Seller List, including twenty-two weeks at number one.
+It tells the story of Kunta Kinte, an 18th-century Mandinka, captured as an adolescent, and transported to North America.
+It explores his life and those of his descendants in the United States, down to Haley.
+The novel was adapted as a television miniseries, Roots (1977).
+The novel spent forty-six weeks on The New York Times Best Seller list, including twenty-two weeks at number one.

 The last seven chapters of the novel were later adapted in the form of a second miniseries, Roots: The Next Generations (1979).
-It stimulated interest in African American genealogy and an appreciation for African-American history.
+It stimulated interest in African American genealogy and an appreciation for African American history.

-The book was originally described as "fiction," yet sold in the non-fiction section of bookstores.
-Haley spent the last chapter of the book describing his research in archives and libraries to support his family's oral tradition with written records.